kat-tax/figma-to-react-native/README.md

 - [Discussions](https://github.com/kat-tax/figma/discussions)
 - [Issues](https://github.com/kat-tax/figma/issues)

 > _Disclaimer: This plugin __does not require__ an account, remote service, or any other bullsh*t.
-There will be an optional paid service planned for syncing and collaboration features to support development.
+There will be an optional paid service for syncing and collaboration features to support development.
 Donations are also welcome._